|

 for the interaction between them.
 The

-main objections to dualism, and responses relating to this
+objections to dualism, and responses

 theory, are: